13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 Is Albania worth a visit?

-Most definitely Albania is worth a visit!
+Most definitely it is worth a visit!
 Especially if you rent a car, you will be able to see a wide variety of places.
 There are beautiful beaches, stunning national forests, mountains, delicious food, and the kindest people.

 What is the best month to go to Albania?